tonylea/PSSAToJunit/docs/Export-PSSAJunitXml.md

 ## DESCRIPTION
 The `Export-PSSAJunitXml` function exports the results of `ConvertTo-PSSAJunitXml` to a file.
-It accepts the JunitXml object as either a specified parameter or throuigh the pipeline.
+It accepts the JunitXml object as either a specified parameter or through the pipeline.

 If no filepath is specified, the function will export the JunitXml object to the current directory with the name `PSScriptAnalyzerResults.xml`.